ElementsModder/emerald-tech/README.md

 Emerald Technologies

-This is still an in-dev coding project so please be patient !
+This is still in-dev, so be patient.
+We are working on it.